yangyinuo823/undercoverAI/README.md

 # 🕵️ UndercoverAI

 A multiplayer social deduction game where humans play against an AI player powered by Google Gemini.
 Can you identify the Undercover?
 Can you spot the AI?
-Even if you lose, you might still win!

-> **Branch: v3b_updateUI** — In-turn descriptions, free discussion, multi-cycle voting, and **all human players** join the "Guess the AI" phase (not just the losing team).

 ## 🎮 Game Overview